 The Bank assessed the appropriateness of the going concern assumption in the preparation of these financial statements.
-This assessment included the impact of the risks resulting from the ongoing pandemic as well as the financial forecasts for the year ahead.

 Based on the above assessment, the Directors have no reason to believe that the Bank will not be a going concern in the reporting period ahead.
 Therefore, these financial statements are prepared on a going concern basis.